 Coursework will require you to use word processing, spreadsheet or presentation software such as Microsoft Office or Google Docs.
 Basic word processing skills, the ability to create a simple spreadsheet in Excel, and presentations in PowerPoint will be advantageous.
 Some of the software is available to you for free and some at reduced rates.
 For more information about software, see Student Software under the IT Help Desk.

-All instructors use Blackboard, an Internet-accessed tool for class assignments.
+All instructors use Canvas, an Internet-accessed tool for class assignments.
 All students are assigned an email account by the College and instructors require you to use that account for class correspondence.